dxw/govsite/README.md

 4. Click Add New button.
 5. Click Upload Theme and upload the .zip format of GovSite that you previously downloaded to your computer.

+**NB:**

-**NB:** GovSite requires installation of [Advanced Custom Fields](http://www.advancedcustomfields.com/) plugin, otherwise some of the fields on page templates or post won't work.
-We are including them as a PHP export by default in **app/posts/** folder.
-If you want to change the fields, remove the PHP file and import the XML.
+GovSite requires installation of [Advanced Custom Fields](http://www.advancedcustomfields.com/) plugin, otherwise some of the fields on page templates and posts won't be available.

+The custom fields required for the theme will automatically be configured for the theme through a PHP file in the **app/posts/** folder.
+However, if you want to make changes to those fields or add new fields, remove the PHP file and import the XML file in **app/posts/** through the Advanced Custom Fields interface in the WordPress admin.

 Theme options